ChammounC/Forkify-VanillaJS/README.md

 ## 📓 About
-This project was developed on the <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank"> Javascript </a> course using programming oriented object and MVC architecture,  the user can search for various cooking recipes, create their own recipes, add to favorites.
+This project was developed on the <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank"> Javascript </a> course using oriented object programming and MVC architecture,  the user can search for various cooking recipes, create their own recipes and add bookmarks on them.

 ## :star: Features
 - [x] Search Bar
 - [x] Read Recipes
 - [x] Create Recipes
-- [x] Favorites Recipes
+- [x] Favorites
 - [x] Pagination

 <br>